catawiki/join-us/README.md

 **👥 Multidisciplinary teams grouped around domains**

-Each team is comprised of a mixture of Front-End, Back-End and Mobile Developers, together with a Product Owner, UX Designer and a Data Scientist who has a steely focus on a particular domain.
-Still, our engineers can switch between different teams and projects throughout their careers at Catawiki
+Each team is comprised of a mixture of Front-End, Back-End and Mobile Developers, QA Engineers, together with a Product Owner, UX Designer and a Data Scientist who has a steely focus on a particular domain.
+Still, our engineers can switch between different teams and projects throughout their careers at Catawiki.

 🇦🇷🇳🇱🇧🇷🇫🇷🇪🇦🇦🇲🇲🇰🇬🇷🇧🇪🇬🇧🇭🇷🇷🇴🇧🇾🇺🇸🇹🇷🇵🇰🇿🇦🇧🇬🇨🇳🇷🇸
 **International Teams**